matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _howto-set-zorder:

-How do I control the depth of plot elements?
+Control the depth of plot elements
 =============================================

 Within an axes, the order that the various lines, markers, text,